Home and community support services for the over 65s across the region are changing

 Will there be client choice of provider?

 Not initially.
-In order to share the work equally between the two providers, we will allocate clients to one or other of the providers.
-After 1 April 2019, it may be possible to transfer to the other provider if you are unhappy with the provider assigned to deliver your care.
+In order to share the work equally between the two providers, we have allocated clients to one or other of the providers.
+Sometime after 1 April 2019, it may be possible to transfer to the other provider if you are unhappy with the provider assigned to deliver your care.

 Will your support worker come at the same time and days?